MIELi

 The demand for experts in the field of microelectronics is already very high and growing, and the opportunities in the job market are numerous and versatile.
 Microelectronics experts can make a real impact on the world by contributing to technologies critical for the future.

 MIELi doctoral education pilot involves Finland’s key players in microelectronics research: Aalto University, Tampere University, University of Oulu and VTT.
 The universities offer the doctoral positions and education, and VTT supports the pilot by offering visiting researcher positions, infrastructures, and guidance.
-Altogether 30 doctoral positions are open for applications, ten in each partner university.
+Altogether 30 doctoral researcher positions have been filled, ten in each partner university.
+The pilot is funded by the Finnish Ministry of Education and Culture.

 Microelectronics covers four interdependent technology layers: